 The program provides a reimbursement of $1,000 to $10,000 with an additional three to six grants of $25,000 (maximum MDC share) awarded each year.
 Applicants interested in both a $10,000 and a $25,000 grant must submit separate applications for each.

-This is a competitive cost share program with applications accepted mid-March the first Friday in June every year.
-Successful applicants are notified in September with all work completing by May 1st.
+This is a competitive cost share program with applications accepted mid-March through the first Friday in June every year.
+Successful applicants are notified in September.
+All work must be completed by May 1 of the following year.

 The application and additional program information should be carefully reviewed as evaluation criteria and implementation expectations are carefully detailed.
 A complete application includes two short forms, documentation of project costs, maps and drawings of the project site.
 If tree planting is involved a three-year maintenance plan must be included.
 A letter of approval from the governmental body owning the proposed project site is required if the applicant is a nonprofit organization.
 An application workbook is available to help interested communities put together a first-rate proposal.